Art-Based Money Laundering: How It Works, Red Flags, and How to Detect It

 Which regulations cover Art-Based Money Laundering

 FATF.
 Recommendation 22 requires countries to apply AML/CFT obligations to designated non-financial businesses and professions, including dealers in high-value goods.
-FATF mutual evaluation reports now assess whether jurisdictions have implemented art market controls consistent with this framework.
+Mutual evaluation reports now assess whether jurisdictions have implemented art market controls consistent with that framework.
+FATF published updated typology guidance in 2023 covering freeport-based concealment, art overvaluation, and the use of donations to nonprofit organizations to layer funds through the charity sector.

 How FluxForce detects Art-Based Money Laundering